Collaborative for Interdisciplinary/ Integrative Studies

 IDS 200.
 Rise of Disciplinarity.3 Credits.

 In this course, students draw on what they have learned in and about academic disciplines up to this point in their studies to explore the foundations and philosophies of traditional academic disciplines.
 Students evaluate the insights and methods of individual disciplines as they relate to a topic or issue of interest.
-This course will prepare students to apply disciplinary insights and methods from multiple fields to form a more complex understanding of a current topic or issue.
+This course prepares students to apply disciplinary insights and methods from multiple fields to form a more complex understanding of a current topic or issue.
 Prerequisite: Sophomore standing is required.

 Offered: Every year, Fall